Kaliningrad: Russian Federation

 The town of Baltiysk, just outside Kaliningrad, is the only Russian Baltic Sea port said to be "ice-free" all year round, and the region hence plays an important role in maintenance of the Baltic Fleet.

-With the collapse of the Soviet Union in 1991 Kaliningrad became separated from the rest of Russia by independent countries.
+With the collapse of the Soviet Union in 1991, Kaliningrad became separated from the rest of Russia by independent countries.
 This isolation became even more pronounced politically when Poland and Lithuania became members of NATO and subsequently the European Union in 2004.
 All military and civilian land links between the region and the rest of Russia have to pass through members of NATO and the EU.
 Special travel arrangements for the territory's inhabitants have been made through the Facilitated Transit Document and Facilitated Rail Transit Document.

 While in the 1990s some Soviet-era city names commemorating communist leaders were changed (e.g., Leningrad reverting to Saint Petersburg and Kalinin, also named after Mikhail Kalinin, reverting to Tver), Kaliningrad remains named as it was, though the city is sometimes colloquially referred to as König or Kyonig (Кёниг).
 The question of the name of the city has been raised multiple times; in 2009, the head of the city administration, Felix Lapin, said he personally supported the return of the historical name of the city, and in 2011, the governor of Kaliningrad Oblast, Nikolay Tsukanov, suggested a referendum could be held to resolve the issue but stated that he was against renaming.
 No further plans have been announced since, and in 2022 the government officially confirmed that renaming the city would be "inappropriate".
+The name also raises objections in neighbouring Poland, as it commemorates a man co-responsible for the decision to carry out the mass murder of nearly 22,000 Poles during World War II (Katyn massacre), and the Polish authorities recommend using the historical Polish name Królewiec in the Polish language.